Picovoice/porcupine/binding/web/template/README.md

 ## Packages

-The Porcupine SDK for Web is split into multiple packages due to each language including the entire Voice AI model which is of nontrivial size.
+The Porcupine SDK for Web is split into multiple packages due to each language including the entire Voice AI model, which is of nontrivial size.
 There are separate worker and factory pacakges as well, due to the complexities with bundling an "all-in-one" web workers without bloating bundle sizes.
 Import each as required.

 Any Porcupine keyword files (`.ppn` files) generated from [Picovoice Console](https://picovoice.ai/console/) must be trained for the WebAssembly (WASM) platform and match the language of the instance you create.
+The `.ppn` files can be encoded with Base64 and then passed to the Porcupine `create` function as arguments.

 ### Workers

 For typical cases, use the worker packages.
-Worker packages create complete Porcupine Worker instances that can be immediately used with [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor) and with the [Angular](https://www.npmjs.com/package/@picovoice/porcupine-web-angular), [React](https://www.npmjs.com/package/@picovoice/porcupine-web-react), and [Vue](https://www.npmjs.com/package/@picovoice/porcupine-web-vuue) packages.
+Worker packages create complete `PorcupineWorker` instances that can be immediately used with [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor) and with the [Angular](https://www.npmjs.com/package/@picovoice/porcupine-web-angular), [React](https://www.npmjs.com/package/@picovoice/porcupine-web-react), and [Vue](https://www.npmjs.com/package/@picovoice/porcupine-web-vue) packages.

 * [@picovoice/porcupine-web-de-worker](https://www.npmjs.com/package/@picovoice/porcupine-web-de-worker)
 * [@picovoice/porcupine-web-en-worker](https://www.npmjs.com/package/@picovoice/porcupine-web-en-worker)